ipspace/blog/content/posts/2021/10/circular-dependencies-considered-harmful.md

 - virtualization
 title: Circular Dependencies Considered Harmful
 ---
-A while ago my friend Nicola Modena sent me another intriguing curveball:
+A while ago, my friend Nicola Modena sent me another intriguing curveball:

 > Imagine a CTO who has invested millions in a super-secure data center and wants to consolidate all compute workloads.
 If you were asked to run a BGP Route Reflector as a VM in that environment, and would like to bring OSPF or ISIS to that box to enable BGP ORR, would you use a GRE tunnel to avoid a dedicated VLAN or boring other hosts with routing protocol hello messages?